DataEmpress/DataEmpress/README.md

 It's 2024! 👋

-Hi there, my name is Christina Brown and I am Georgetown MSBA student and data analyst.
+Hi there, my name is Christina Brown and I am a Georgetown MSBA student and data analyst.
 My speciality is data analytics and technical documentation.
 I have a knack for taking very mathematical, complex concepts and making them indigestible for both business and technical folks alike.
-Take a look at some of my projects and cool blog posts and let's connect!
+Take a look at some of my projects and fascinating blog posts and let's connect!

-Programming Languages:
+## Programming Languages:
 - R
 - Python
 - Tableau (Foundation)